luis198327/olympics-quiz-game/README.md

  + With the use of media queries, these have been set at certain break points set at max-width.
 The site and pages respond when the screen size decreases.
 I have tested this based on the question which has the most content and longer answers as this fills the page screen more.
 All break points in a responsive page work fine down to at least 300px wide.
 Even using Chrome Tools and setting the screen as a Galaxy Fold (280px wide) seems to work perfectly fine.

++ While testing the media queries, I noticed on smaller devices if the orientation changed to landscape, then the layout of the quiz would look odd with elements over hanging one another etc. This has been fixed so that a message pops up to rotate screen back to portrait mode.
+Further details can be found below under the issues i overcome secion.

  + Having added the dropdown menu as a late change to the scope, on testing this, I decided that the Restart/Home option from the dropdown content was not needed on the index.html page.
 This is due to the fact that the page the user would be on is on the home/restart page.

 #### Validation